tharumbun/astro-paper/src/content/blog/big-sister-little-sister-red-sister-china.md

 ---
+author: tharum
+pubDatetime: 2022-12-04T15:22:00Z
-title: "Three Women at the Heart of Twentieth-Century China"
+title: Three Women at the Heart of Twentieth-Century China
-date: "2022-10-01"
-categories:
+postSlug: jin-yong
+featured: false
+draft: false
+tags:
-  - "latest"
+  - note
+ogImage: ""
+description:
+   I always want to read some more books by this Chinese writer
 ---

 Jung Chang’s Wild Swans: Three Daughters of China book gave me a glimpse into the history of China and how people lived in the past century.
 Mao: The Unknown Story is another book by the same author I enjoyed reading.
 These two books got me interested more in the history and culture of China.
 After reading the Wild Swan book twice (once a paperback and once the Kindle), I always want to read some more books by this Chinese writer.
 For me, it’s easy to read and quick to get into her stories she wrote.